joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 - Move the entire function into `useEffect()`
 - Move the function outside the component (if the function does not reference any props or state)
 - Have the function return a value outside of `useEffect()`
-- Use `useCallback`
+- Use the method `useCallback()` (Learning to use this method is not needed for class or labs).

-In this case, the goal is a simple demonstration of how the dependency array compares values (object versus primitive).
+In this case, the goal is a simple demonstration of how the dependency array compares values (object versus primitive), and only rely on the value of `month`, so this ESLint warning will be ignored.

 ## Making a fetch request on page load

-Fetch requests are the same as you've done in the previous unit.
+Fetch requests are the same as you've done in the previous unit. `fetch` is native to the browser and works with plain JavaScript or React.

-How did you control when a fetch request was called previously?
+- How did you control when a fetch request was called previously?

 ```js
 function getFeaturedDog() {